IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-2-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

-Thanks to the fact that `igx-select` extends `igx-drop-down` it also has a built-in support for *groups*.
+Thanks to the fact that `igx-select` extends `igx-drop-down` it also has built-in support for *groups*.

 In order to make use of this functionality you need to change the data that will be passed to `igx-select`, which in this case should look something like this:
 ```typescript